🇺🇸 U.S. ELOPEMENT PRO-TIP (TL;DR) Save the Stress:

 GETTING MARRIED IN IRELAND & NORTHERN IRELAND: A GUIDE FOR US CITIZENS

-Here is everything you need to know about the legal process for couples from the USA getting married in Ireland or Northern Ireland.
+Here is everything you need to know about the legal process for couples from the USA getting married in Ireland or Northern Ireland these are some of the questions that you will get answers to.

 Before you dive into the nitty-gritty details here, I want you to know that 99% of the couples from the USA that elope with me choose to have a symbolic ceremony.
 This is because it is so much easier to call into your local courthouse a day or two before you fly to Ireland and get the legal part done.
 I would recommend doing it this way as it really reduces hassle and admin for you, letting you concentrate on the exciting parts of eloping in Ireland, like the epic castles and locations!